 It happens without fail at least once a week.
-I install a new piece of software on my phone, or read a book on the Kindle app, or I get caught up in too many IM conversations…and I run my battery down mid-day with no access to a charger for several hours.
+I install a new piece of software on my phone or read a book on the Kindle app, or I get caught up in too many IM conversations…and I run my battery down mid-day with no access to a charger for several hours.
 Oops.
-Luckily, there’s products like the Primo Cube to provide extra battery boosts.
+Luckily, there are products like the Primo Cube to provide extra battery boosts.
 How well does the Cube do?
 Read on to find out!

 Physically, the Cube is tiny!
 I was shocked when I held it in my hand.
 It’s really small and incredibly pocketable.
 I was able to carry it around in the same pocket as my phone and forget it was even there!
 Primo also packed a remarkable amount of connections and ports into a small space.
-There is a mini-usb and a micro-usb charging port along the bottom panel, and hidden on the back are two pop-out charger heads, again mini and micro-usb.
-These rotate 180 degrees for easy access, and hide behind a small rubber door.
-Overall, from a build quality standpoint the Primo Cube is top notch.
+There is a mini-USB and a micro-USB charging port along the bottom panel and hidden on the back are two pop-out charger heads, again mini and micro-USB.
+These rotate 180 degrees for easy access and hide behind a small rubber door.
+Overall, from a build quality standpoint, the Primo Cube is top-notch.
 The only major peeve I have is with the mirrored surface on the front, which attracts fingerprints like crazy.
 On the other hand, the surface hides a handy LED square that lights up as the Cube itself charges and as it charges your device.
-From a dead to charged state, each “corner” of the square lights up until all four are flashing, and you know it’s charged.
+From a dead to a charged state, each “corner” of the square lights up until all four are flashing, and you know it’s charged.
 When charging your device, the reverse is true; the corner lights go out as the Cube discharges and your device charges.

 More important than how cute and small it is, though, is how well it functions as a backup battery/charger.
 I tested it three times under different scenarios to see how it worked with my Motorola Droid.
 First I let my Droid drop down to around 20%, then I plugged the Primo Cube in and left it alone.
 After about an hour and a half, the Primo was dead and the Droid was charged to roughly 80%.
 Not bad.
 In the second trial, the Droid was at the same point (20% left) and I used the Primo while still using the Droid to read a Kindle book.
 In about an hour, the Primo was dead and the phone was at 60%.